Employee-Attendance-System/.github/README.md

    - **SPG**: Uses the mobile app to manage their schedules and attendance.

 2. **GPS-based Attendance**
-   Employees can only mark attendance when they are physically present at their designated branch, verified via GPS.
+   Employees can mark attendance only when they are physically present at their designated branch, verified via GPS, and can register on only one device.

 3. **Work Schedule Management**